ssj71/Git_From_A_Git/README.md

 Ugh.
 There's a bunch of stuff there.
 I don't even know what all that does.
-We just need 14.
+We just need 13.
 We could merge that branch into ours, but it has all those other commits adding things that maybe aren't yet working or complete.

 So we'll cherry-pick only the commit we do want.
 ```
-git cherry-pick 80280a
+git cherry-pick 730dd45
 ```

 You see we only need to provide the commit-ish, not the whole hash, and if two commits match git will tell us and we can give a few more characters.
-Now you can see in the log we have feature 14 added, and in the features file too.
+Now you can see in `git log` we have feature 13 added, and in the features file too.
 But won't that cause problems when you both merge to master?
 Well, yes it could, but we'll cover that more later.

 ## git blame